Choosing a Pool: The Basics

 Choosing a pool is no easy decision – these days there’s a swimming pool that’s right for virtually every individual or family looking to add the distinct lifestyle advantage of a backyard vacation to their home or property.

 But how do you decide between above ground or inground swimming pool styles?

 The answer isn’t easy, because there are considerations that make each pool an attractive option.
 Generally, the above ground versus inground decision relies on four basic factors:

-- Value: Here there is little distinction between above ground and inground swimming pools, with each having distinct benefits that can maintain or even increase the value of your property.
 Above ground pools can be dismantled, can move if you do, and can even be re-sold if you desire.
-Inground pools are permanent additions to a space that can add lasting value to a property whether you stay or decide to move.
+Inground pools are permanent additions to a space that are designed specifically to stay with a property.

 While these four considerations are a strong starting point, there’s much more you can learn by simply consulting one of our demo homesite consultants.